SpyrosCpt/MCP4351/README.md

 **Usage**

-Two examples are available in library.
+An example is available below.
 Following is the simple example of interfacing a single MCP4351 with the Arduino.
-Only one potentiometer (pot0) is controlled and wiper is set to a position = 256.
+All 4 potentiometers (pot0-pot3) are controlled and wipers are varied between 0 and 255.

 connection-diagram